dhineshns/writes/about engineers, managers and leaders.md

 * should not rely on the manager to set the entire tone of their relationship.
 * should realize uncertainty is a constant and utilize the manager's help to pull through during tough times.
 * should ask for feedback and take it graciously even when he/she doesn't agree with it.
-* should not shy away from asking for it, when he/she needs something (help, raise, work-life balance, promotion).
+* should not shy away from asking, when he/she needs something (help, raise, work-life balance, promotion).
 * should set a goal and do what he/she can to make it happen.
 * should view communication as a corner stone of engineering.
 One should know the audience, communicate the intent of his/her action clearly.
 Documentations and presentations are tools that every engineer should use.